 Junior Chef Academy

-All children from Year One to Year Six had the opportunity to participate in a Junior Chef workshop.
+All children from Year One to Year Six have the opportunity to participate in a Junior Chef workshop.
 This is a well established annual event where children make a meal or snack to take home under the guidance of a trained chef and his staff.
-This year the theme was 'Mission Nutrition'.
-The children used a simple recipe to make and energy boosting rice salad.
+T

 "Junior Chef's Academy is all about helping young people make smarter choices about healthy eating by making food education Fun."